 ASSESSMENT: Theory - 42%: A 2-hour examination in November.

-Practical - 20%: Continually assessed during the semester (or in block)

-Tests - 33%: Continually assessed during the semester Modules - 5%: Continually assessed during the semester
+Practical - 20%: Continually assessed during the semester Tests - 33%: Continually assessed during the semester Modules - 5%: Continually assessed during the semester

 You must achieve an average of over 40% across the invigilated components of the subject (ie. the Theory examination) to pass the subject.